 Remember to protect the raspberry plantings from hot afternoon west sun.

-How Different Raspberry Varieties Fruit
+What Age Canes Do Different Raspberry Varieties Fruit On?

 It’s important to understand how the different varieties of raspberries fruit, because raspberries are pruned after they finish fruiting, and if the wrong canes are pruned away, the season’s crop will be lost!